AguaClara/Fluoride-Auto/Fluoride_Summer2018.md

 | 7.528860869    | 3.536495699  | 0.079847303  |
 | 6.207900192    | 3.832510573    | 0.047507792  |

+The complete data for each experiment can be found [here](https://docs.google.com/spreadsheets/d/1Qdzn8rtu0ubeyHFeoxpHNJPTBkcbFvO21DLpOUB-Flc/edit?usp=sharing).
+This data was graphed to create the adsorption model (Figure 6).

 ![adsorption_linear](https://github.com/AguaClara/fluoride/blob/master/Summer%202018%20fluoride%20report/adsorption_linear.png?raw=true)

-Figure 6: (put adsorption model after finishing all experiments, upload excel file)
+Figure 6: Linear adsorption model fitted to Langmuir Isotherm.

 ![adsorption_model](https://github.com/AguaClara/fluoride/blob/master/Summer%202018%20fluoride%20report/adsorption_model.png?raw=true)

-Figure 7:
+Figure 7: Langmuir adsorption model, with outliers and inconsistencies removed.
+The points in blue contain all data from experiments run with 5 mg/L influent concentration of fluoride.
+The points in green are 15 mg/L influent fluoride, and the points in orange are 10 mg/L influent fluoride.

 ## Future Work
 #### Gravity Powered System

 The gravity powered system has been modified in a way that allows for easy adjustments to both the fluoride flowrate and the PACl flowrate.
 However, no tests have been done using this system.
-The gravity powered fluoride removal team should work to optimize the flowrate of both of these variables in order to achieve the desired effluent fluoride concentration of 1mg/L fluoride.
+The gravity powered fluoride removal team should work to optimize the flowrate of both of these variables in order to achieve the desired effluent fluoride concentration of 1 mg/L fluoride.

 #### Pump Powered System